 Mounting the camera on a separate tripod can prevent vibration while avoiding the need to rebalance the telescope for the camera's weight.
 With such an arrangement, it helps to orient the eyepiece so that it moves directly toward or away from the camera as the telescope follows its subject across the sky.
 Use a black cloth or cardboard mask to shield the eyepiece and camera lens from stray light.

-Although not essential, a telescope motor drive is convenient since it keeps the subject centered in the camera frame as you focus and compose the shot.
+Although not essential, a telescope motor drive is convenient since it keeps the subject centered in the camera fpr astrophotography's frame as you focus and compose the shot.
 For scopes without a drive, you can still take good pictures if you keep exposures short.
 Position your subject at the edge of your frame opposite the direction of drift, then wait for the object to glide near the frame’s center before triggering the shutter.

 As with film astrophotography, you need to obtain perfect focus, since any errors will show up prominently.
 You can begin by focusing the telescope visually using the eyepiece (if you use prescription glasses, wear them) and setting the camera lens to infinity.
-If the camera doesn’t have a manual override, just use its autofocus mode.
+If the camera for astrophotography doesn’t have a manual override, just use its autofocus mode.
 The built-in LCD screen can be used for centering and focusing, but some people find it a bit too small and coarse to judge the focus precisely.

 If your camera has a video output, you can connect it to a larger monitor (say a 13-inch portable TV) to help you adjust the fine focus while watching the TV screen.
 This real-time video display is also useful when good seeing is intermittent – you can use the video to judge the best time to take the images.